 An orthopedic physiotherapist treats a wide range of physical injuries and conditions.
 Commonly occurring conditions that orthopedic physiotherapists treat are muscular and skeletal conditions ranging from acute injuries such as fractures, sprains, and strains to more chronic conditions such as osteoarthritis and inflammatory joint pain.
 The role of an orthopedic physiotherapist is to help you manage pain, educate you on how to manage your condition and improve your flexibility, muscle strength and posture.
 The ultimate goal of an orthopedic physiotherapist is to improve your quality of life and assist you to resume the pre-injury level of function and return to your work and play.

-If you do not see a specific condition in the list, visit our FAQ page or just ask us to book a consultation so we can answer your questions.
+If you do not see a specific condition in the list, visit our Conditions We Treat page or just ask us to book a consultation so we can answer your questions.
 We will be happy to let you know if we can help.

 Successful surgery is a combination of appropriate and skillful surgical techniques or procedures, proper nursing care and finally a comprehensive rehabilitation program.
 To ensure a successful outcome after your surgery, your physiotherapy usually begins in the hospital typically by showing you how to manage swelling and pain, start walking, minimize complications such as chest infection and DVT (blood clots).
 This usually involves teaching you simple exercises.
 After being discharged from the hospital, you need to find a physiotherapist in Toronto who is trained and can assist you to reach your goals and get back on track.
 Our physiotherapists in Toronto will start your program by an assessment of your current physical abilities and will determine what type of treatment plan will benefit you best.
 Postoperative physiotherapy typically involves the use of some modalities such as a laser for tissue healing or TENS for pain management but the main focus of the program will be on conditioning exercises, strengthening exercises and functional rehabilitation.
 Consult a physiotherapist in North York who is experienced in post-operative rehabilitation to speed up your recovery and get back to your daily life as soon as possible.

-At Physiomobility we will assist you in your post-operative care.
+At the Physiomobility clinic, we will assist you with your post-operative care.
 We are familiar with most protocols followed by surgeons for common constructive operations such as:

 Your surgeon may favor a rehab protocol over others.
 We will liaise with your surgeon to ensure specific requirements for your rehabilitation are met.
 The following surgeries commonly require post-operative care: